MarkSherstan/Thesis-UAV_Localization_Control_Payload/README.md

 Clone the repo and install all the dependencies.
 For the first time call `git submodule update --init --recursive`.
 Otherwise update using `git submodule update --recursive`.

-Most of the developed code uses Python where a list of all the major packages can be viewed in the below table.
-A majority of the Python packages come preinstalled; however, additional packages should be installed with `pip` (denoted with *), Additional packages must be built directly from source code (denoted with **).
+Most of the developed code uses Python where a list of all the imported packages can be viewed in the below table.
+A majority of the Python packages come preinstalled; however, additional packages should be installed with `pip` (denoted with *).
+Two packages must be built directly from source code (denoted with **).
 All software ran on a Jetson Nano (quadcore ARM A57 processor) with Python 3.6.9 and Ubuntu 18.04.5 LTS.

 | Package         |Version | \| | Package        |Version |
 |-----------------|--------|----|----------------|--------|